-- What is the reason for layoff?
+- What is the reason for the layoff?
 Am I eligible for re-employment in the future?

-- Can you continue receiving coverage of any of the company plans, and for how long?
+- Can I continue receiving coverage under any of the company plans, and for how long?

-- Will you receive any severance and if so, when will it be paid out?
+- Will I receive any severance, and if so, when will it be paid out?

-- Does the company offer outplacement services or help to find a new job?
+- Does the company offer outplacement services or help finding a new job?